Marvel Heroes (video game): Characters

 Costumes to change the character's appearance can be acquired in the game's web store, as drops from enemies, or through crafting.
-Four costumes (consisting of Iron Man 3-inspired Iron Man armor, a Weapon X outfit for Wolverine, Hulk's future form Maestro, and Spider-Man's black symbiote costume) are exclusive to players who purchased the limited edition character Ultimate Pack for nearly USD$200, under Gazillion's Founder's Program.
+Four costumes (consisting of Iron Man 3-inspired Iron Man armor, a Weapon X outfit for Wolverine, Hulk's future form Maestro, and Spider-Man's black symbiote costume) are exclusive to players who purchased the limited edition character Ultimate Pack for nearly US$200, under Gazillion's Founder's Program.
 An "enhanced costume" is an iteration of a playable character, but it is based on a completely different (though usually related) character.
 For example, Beta Ray Bill is an enhanced costume for Thor; although he has his own unique appearance and voice work, he has the same exact powers, talents and abilities as Thor.
 On September 9, 2016, the game achieved a Guinness World Record for having the most superhero costumes from the comics in a game.
 Enhanced costumes may also be an alternate version of a character, in which case they still require additional voice-over work.
 Examples include Thing's Angir, Breaker of Souls appearance from the Fear Itself storyline and Gambit's appearance as the Horseman of Death.

 As of July 1, 2017, the Fantastic Four characters (Mr. Fantastic, Invisible Woman, Human Torch, Thing, and Silver Surfer) and all FF-related alternate costumes for various other characters were no longer available to purchase in the shop.
 After the announcement of Disney's end contract with Gazillion on November 15, 2017, all character packs which contained the pack exclusive costumes were removed from the online shop, but could still be purchased in-game with any player-remaining currencies.